Last Updated on 21/10/2023 by secretmoona

 3 Days in Lisbon – Things to do

-- Wander in Alfama – the most historic and prettiest neighbourhood in Lisbon.
-Walking the hilly streets (with good shoes) is rewarding as you will be able to see the beautiful views over the city.
+- Wander in Alfama – Another must-do activity is wandering around Alfama, the most historic and prettiest neighbourhood in Lisbon.
+Though the streets are hilly, if you wear good shoes, you will be rewarded with beautiful views over the city.

-- Explore Belem – Home to two of the most visited attractions and UNESCO World Heritage sites, Belem is a good stop during your trip to Lisbon.
-Explore the Belem Tower and Jeronimos Monastery as you learn more about the Portugal history in front of the Monument of Discoveries.
+- Explore Belem – If you have time, explore Belem, which is home to two of the most visited attractions and UNESCO World Heritage sites.
+Check out the Belem Tower and Jeronimos Monastery, and learn more about Portugal’s history in front of the Monument of Discoveries.

 Where to stay in Lisbon

-Since this part of my trip was with my parents, I wanted to stay in a luxury 5* hotel for them.
-I considered both Altis Belem Hotel & Spa and Sofitel Lisbon Liberdade but settled for Altis Grand Hotel.
-Our stay there was terrific.
-The staff were amazing and beautiful.
-A selection of other Lisbon hotels are listed here.
+During the part of my trip that I spent with my parents, I wanted them to experience the luxury of a 5-star hotel.
+I considered both Altis Belem Hotel & Spa and Sofitel Lisbon Liberdade but finally decided on Altis Grand Hotel. ur stay there was fantastic – the staff were not only beautiful but also incredibly helpful and friendly.
+If you’re looking for other options, you can find a selection of other great hotels in Lisbon listed here.

 Where to eat in Lisbon